 For such a product, IBM also offers the following benefits:

-- Licensing support: The product can be licensed under the IBM sub-capacity license for Processor Value Unit (PVU) based offerings
+- Licensing support: Depending on the hypervisor technology used in an environment, the product may be licensed under the IBM sub-capacity license for Processor Value Unit (PVU) based offerings.

 - Performance Support: The product's performance in virtualization environments will be considered during the development process.